James F. Jones (minister): Leadership of Universal Triumph Dominion of God

-Many of these teachings are found in the Dominion publications: The Ritual, The Message, The Mind Awakener, and the Dominion Constitution.
+Many of these teachings are found in the Dominion publications: The al, The Message, The Mind Awakener, and the Dominion Constitution.
 His teachings revolved around him heralding God's incoming 'New World' of 'perfect bliss', in which the wicked would be destroyed but the faithful would live for ever in incorruptible physical bodies.
 He claimed those that are faithful now could have heaven on earth by recognizing his 'divine' calling and obeying his 'divine' wisdom and rules.

+He held the belief that at least parts of the Bible were antiheterosexual, such as his interpretation of the book of Genesis.
+He taught that in the story of Adam and Eve, it wasn't the apple that was the "forbidden fruit", but rather it was Eve, and that the cohabitation of men and women violated God.

 In return, the citizens were to obey his Dominion rules, attend his weekly all-night ecstatic worship services, publicly testify to belief in his faith healing powers, celebrate his birthday, called Philamethyu, in lieu of Christmas and make gifts to him as tokens of their thanks, love, faith and devotion.
+Furthermore, social clubs, drinks like coffee and alcohol, and unmarried parenthood were not allowed.

 The Dominion consisted of numerous churches called "Thankful Centers" around the United States and elsewhere.
 In a newspaper interview in 1953, Jones claimed about thirty-five churches and six million followers eventually belonged to or were 'registered into' his Dominion.
 Detroit's membership, called Thankful Center #1, was claimed to be about 1,500.